pihvi/assert-diff/README.md

 Drop-in replacement for assert to give colored diff on command-line with deepEqual.

-This exists to give better diff on error when comparing objects with Mocha.
+This exists to give better diff on error when comparing objects or arrays with Mocha.

 Should work on *nix shells.